lejt/SimonGame/README.md

 ## Features
 ### Implemented
-* In addition to the original game mode, create 2 game modes with increasing difficulty and cells
+* In addition to the original game mode, created 2 game modes with increasing difficulty and cells
-* Generate DRY code for random cell light up dependent on current game state and length of cell array
+* Generated DRY code for random cell light up dependent on current game state and length of cell array
 * Implemented animation of elements bouncing inside viewport as an exclusive feature of the third game mode for increased difficulty.

 ### Development Ideas